-The use of cameras on construction sites keeps all stakeholders of the project in the loop throughout the construction project.
-The superintendent can keep accurate records of site activities to distribute amongst other teams.
-It also cuts time and travel costs and can accelerate approval processes for additional funding.
+The use of cameras on construction sites keeps all project stakeholders in the loop throughout the project by helping the superintendent keep accurate records of site activities to distribute amongst other teams without the need to organise an in-person site visit.
+Consequently, it cuts time and travel costs and can accelerate approval processes for additional funding.

-Delays are almost inevitable in any construction project.
-Construction cameras are crucial when it comes to explaining and justifying these delays.
+Between inclement weather, public health crises, budget cuts, and supply chain shortages – delays are almost inevitable in any construction project.
+Construction cameras play a critical role in explaining and justifying these delays.
 Using Evercam’s weather feature can help superintendents to justify time added to the schedule if a delay occurs due to weather-related issues.
-Weather changes can cause you to halt certain aspects of construction for a day or more.
-With time-lapse photography, you have a documented visual history to pinpoint the date and time the delay occurred, and ready justification if you need to delay other phases of your project.
+Sudden changes in weather can cause you to halt certain aspects of construction for a day or more.

 Construction cameras have almost become a standard tool to have in any project.
-Many projects now have cameras required in the specs.
-So it’s not a matter of whether or not you want cameras, its which cameras to choose.
+In fact, many projects now have cameras required in the specs.
+So it’s not a matter of whether or not you want cameras, it´s which cameras to choose.

-With construction cameras, developers give themselves a competitive edge by avoiding expensive mistakes, keeping projects on schedule, protecting themselves against losses, and building clientele bases that can span across industries.
+With construction cameras, GCs & developers give themselves a competitive edge by avoiding expensive mistakes, keeping projects on schedule, protecting themselves against losses, and building clientele bases that can span across industries.

 About the author:

-“Darah Callan works as a part of Evercam’s business development & Customer Support team from Barcelona, Spain.
+“Darah Callan works as a part of Evercam’s USA Business Development & Customer Success team from Barcelona, Spain.
 While he has not always worked in the Camera/AI world, he is passionate about construction and has spent 5 years in the industry.
-After graduating from University College Dublin with a degree in mechanical engineering, Darah ventured into the world of construction, mainly based in the USA working as a Field Engineer and assistant superintendent with Ryan Companies in Texas.“
+After graduating from University College Dublin with a degree in mechanical engineering, Darah ventured into the world of construction, mainly based in the USA working as a Field Engineer and Assistant Superintendent with Ryan Companies out of their South Central office in Austin, Texas.“